 - Pension benefits may change based on new compensation.

-- Clerics need to submit a New Assignment Notice to The Church Pension Fund.
+- Clerics need to submit an Employment Change Form (for changes effective on or after January 1, 2018) or a New Assignment Notice (for changes on or before December 31, 2017) to The Church Pension Fund.

 Before Retirement: Spouses of active clergy are beneficiaries of The Church Pension Fund.
 However, a marriage close to retirement could affect a spouse's benefits.

 After Retirement: If a cleric marries after retirement, the new spouse is not a beneficiary of the clergy pension plan.
 However, within 180 days of marriage, the cleric may choose to provide a survivor’s benefit.

 Same-Gender Spouses: The Clergy Pension Plan provides benefits for legally-married same-gender spouses of plan participants.